 Steps:

-- Power off completely and unplug the charger
+- Power off completely and unplug the charger; remove the battery if accessible

-- Remove the bottom panel (usually 5-8 Phillips screws)
+- Remove the bottom panel (usually 5-8 Phillips screws; use a plastic pry tool, never metal near the bezel)

-- Gently disconnect the cable by lifting the retention clip
+- Gently disconnect the cable by lifting the locking tab (ZIF connector) — do not pull the wire

 - Reconnect firmly — push until the clip locks